Corinthian-Casuals F.C.: Ground

-After their formation the club played their first match in the grounds of Lambeth Palace, but after World War II they played at Kingstonian's Richmond Road ground, which had been used by Casuals.
-However, they left in 1946 and played at numerous other grounds; the Polytechnic Ground in Chiswick (1946–1950), the Oval (1950–1963; the club played at the Vauxhall End of the ground), Dulwich Hamlet's Champion Hill (1963–1968), Tooting & Mitcham United's Sandy Lane (1968–1983), Molesey's Walton Road (1983–1984 and again from 1986–1988) and Wimbledon Park Athletics Stadium (1984–1986).
+After their formation the club played their first match in the grounds of Lambeth Palace, but after World War II they played at Kingstonian's Richmond Road ground, which had previously been used by Casuals.
+However, they left in 1946 and played at numerous other grounds; the Polytechnic Ground in Chiswick (1946–1950), the Oval (1950–1963; the club played at the Vauxhall End of the ground), Dulwich Hamlet's Champion Hill (1963–1968), Tooting & Mitcham United's Sandy Lane (1968–1983), Molesey's Walton Road (1983–1984 and again from 1986 to 1988) and Wimbledon Park Athletics Stadium (1984–1986).

 In 1988 the club merged with Tolworth and took over their King George's Field, marking the first time the club had owned their own ground.
 The ground originally had a running track around the pitch, which was later removed.
 Covered standing was installed behind both goals and a stand built along one side of the pitch which includes a small section of seating, with the seats coming from Plough Lane, Champion Hill and Havant & Waterlooville's Westleigh Park.
-The ground currently has a capacity of 2,000, of which 161 is seated and 700 covered.
+The ground currently has a capacity of 2,000, of which 250 is seated.